DNSCrypt/dnscrypt-server-docker/README.md

 Details
 =======

-- Alpine Linux as a base image.
+- A minimal Ubuntu Linux as a base image.
 - Caching resolver: [Unbound](https://www.unbound.net/), with DNSSEC, prefetching, and no logs.
 The number of threads and memory usage are automatically adjusted.
 Latest stable version, compiled from source. qname minimisation is enabled.